 Love with Food is a company that I've really fallen in love with.
 (Perfect for a month that is known for love, right? - February.)
-They send you a box of junk-free and gluten-free goodies to your house for $10/month.
-In return, they donate a meal to a hungry child in the USA.
-So not only do you get a gift for yourself, a box of new treats for you to sample, but you give a gift as well.
+They send you a box of junk-free and gluten-free goodies to your house (shiping is FREE - my favorite price!) for $24.50/month.
+In return, they donate TWO meals to the hungry in the USA.
+So not only do you get a gift for yourself, a box of 8-12 wholesome, gluten-free new treats for you to sample, but you give a gift as well.
 A gift to someone at home in America who is in need too not somewhere in another country.
 Who knows?
 You could be helping out someone who lives in the next city or just down the street.
 How amazing is that?
 I received my first box last month and was completely delighted!

 Check out the picture: